cdfoundation/cdf-landscape/README.md

 Please open an [issue](https://github.com/cdfoundation/cdf-landscape/issues/new) or, for sensitive information, email info@cd.foundation.
 Original source code inquiries: info@cncf.io

 ## Adjusting the Landscape View
-The file src/components/MainContent2.js describes the key elements of a landscape big picture.
-It specifies where to put these sections: App Definition and Development, Orchestration & Management, Runtime,  Provisioning, Cloud, Platform, Observability and Analysis, Special.
+The file [settings.yml](settings.yml) describes the key elements of a landscape big picture.
+It specifies where to put these sections: CI & Pipeline Orchestration, Continuous Automation, Config & Library Management, Infrastructure Deployments, Container Registry and Image Build, DevSecOps & Monitoring, Change and Defect Management, Protocols and Messaging, CDF Members.
 Also it specifies where to locate the link to the serverless preview and an info with a QR code.

-All these elements should have `top`, `left`, `width` and `height` properties to position them. `rows` and `cols` specify how much columns or rows we expect in a given horizontal or vertical section.
+All these elements should have `top`, `left`, `width` and `height` properties to position them.
+Properties `rows` and `cols` specify how many columns or rows we expect in a given horizontal or vertical section.
+The `fit_width` property is used to get rid of extra space on the right of a section.

 When we see that those elements can not fit the sections, we need to either increase the width of all the horizontal sections, or increase height and amount of rows